yaffalhakim1/medium-but-lite/Assignment-Nextjs-News.md

 7. My Profile Menu
     - A menu that can be accessed by the user to display the reward profile obtained from the application.
     - Displays personal information, including name, username, email, phone number, and address.
-    - The gift tab displays a list of gifts given from the application.
-Each gift can be clicked to display its details, including the status of gift delivery from the system to the user's address.

 ## Technical Requirements